codebar/tutorials/js/lesson1/tutorial.md

 those two strings **concatenated**.
 You'll also see that it's missing a space - can you fix that?

-> Now that you've learnt how to concatenate 2 strings, trying practising a few more so you become more comfortable with it?
+> Now that you've learnt how to concatenate 2 strings, trying practising more so you become more comfortable with it

 Try typing `Hello` without any quotes around it.
 See how you get an error about `Hello` not being defined?
 Words that are not wrapped